dannyk0104/Thanos/README.md

 # Thanos

-As size of graphs is getting complex and larger, processing such graphs become practically impossible to on CPUs.
+As size of graphs is getting complex and larger, processing such graphs become practically impossible to work on CPUs.
 Rencently, GPUs are proven to be fit for such purpose.
 However, utilizing a GPU to process a large graph is still considered to be inefficient and slow.
 Processing them with subgraphs by partitioning has become important for many applications in areas of computing.